How a Friend Helped Me

 Then when Peter Kariuki flew to Deerfield Academy, one of my classmates ruefully remarked, "Let him fly to America; he will still come back to Kenya."
 And he uttered that remark in a tone that suggested how intensely he loathed Peter Kariuki.

-Me, I have never been one to hate a person just because others are doing so.
-I therefore befriended Peter Kariuki via email when I was first applying to top American Colleges that included Stanford in 2006 while I was in Starehe Institute.
+Never one to hate a person just because others are doing so, I befriended Peter Kariuki via email when I was first applying to top American Colleges that included Stanford in 2006 while I was in Starehe Institute.
 I however cannot remember the advice he offered me at that time.
 As it happened, I was rejected by all the colleges I applied for admission.